 Quality healthcare can be defined as the extent to which patients get the care they need in a manner that most effectively protects or restores their health.
 This means having timely access to care, getting treatment that medical evidence has found to be effective and getting appropriate preventive care.
 Choosing a high quality health plan, and a high quality doctor, plays a significant role in determining whether members get high quality care.
-The National Committee for Quality Assurance (NCQA) develops standards and performance measures in conjunction with health plans, employers, providers, industry leaders, policy makers, heath care analysts and pharmaceutical companies to assess a plan’s performance in these in these dimensions.
+The National Committee for Quality Assurance (NCQA) develops standards and performance measures in conjunction with health plans, employers, providers, industry leaders, policymakers, heath care analysts and pharmaceutical companies to assess a plan’s performance in these dimensions.

 The Department of Health and Human Services (HHS) has designated NCQA as an accrediting entity for Qualified Health Plan (QHP) issuers participating in Health Insurance Exchanges.